Celebrate Pink! Call in October to Schedule Your Mammogram & Get a Free Gift

-We are excited to provide the latest in breast cancer prevention with digital mammography technology.
+We are excited to provide the latest in breast cancer PREVENTION with 3D digital mammography technology with reduced radiation exposure technology.
 Screening mammography can detect cancers as early as two years before a cancer can be felt.
 The amount of radiation from a screening mammogram is less than that received from spending a day on the beach.
 Saunders Medical Center offers mammography with a Radiologist (doctor specialized in reading x-rays) on site for immediate interpretation and same day Ultrasound availability.

 Our facility is an FDA, MQSA (Mammography Quality Standards Act) and ACR (American College of Radiography) licensed and accredited facility.